Dr Tara Kurrajong

 Learn more

-While some women get pregnant easily, for others it can take many months.
-And for some, no matter how healthy they are or how well they have prepared themselves, it can be difficult to get pregnant.
 If you have been trying to get pregnant for 12 months or more – or six months if you're a woman older than 35 years – it's time to talk to one of the doctors at The Bubble about what to do next.

 Learn more